Innovix-Matrix-Systems/ims-laravel-admin-starter/README.md

     Update your `.env` file with the correct database credentials.

 3. **Install Dependencies:**

+    Run the following command to install required dependencies using npm and build them:

+    ```bash
+    npm install
+    npm run build
+    ```

     Run the following command to install required dependencies using Composer: